Adamage/tutorials/sst/README.md

 # sst_hide_output
 ```

+#### Special handling
+This tool implements special handling for few particular cases of words or technical elements that will be handled in
+a characteristic way.

+>**Shebangs**
+>
+>When a script contains lines, which start with `#!`, the whole line will be removed from all outputs.

+>**Copyright notice**
+>
+> All markdown cells with word `copyright` (case-insensitive) will be removed from Markdown output type, while in other
+> types it will remain.

 ## Transformation to other formats
 By default, beyond python file that is single source of truth we would like to store in the repository:
 - jupyter notebook which was not executed